cilium/cilium/Documentation/concepts/ipam/crd.rst

    The node status update is limited to run at most once every 15 seconds.
-   Therefore, if several pods are scheduled at the same time, the update of the status section can bag behind.
+   Therefore, if several pods are scheduled at the same time, the update of the status section can lag behind.

 *************
 Configuration